kclinx/mediatek-mt6572-u-boot/README.md

 dd if=/dev/random of=ramdisk bs=2048 count=9

 # Append a MediaTek header so UBoot will pass a check
+This step is NOT using the u-boot mkimage.  this is some obscure precompiled mediatek tool: (https://forum.xda-developers.com/t/guide-building-mediatek-boot-img-appending-headers.2753788/#post-52707851)

 mkimage ramdisk ROOTFS > ramdisk.img.mtk

 mkimage u-boot.bin KERNEL > u-boot.bin.mtk